 |twitter facebook mailing list|

-Reuben Fowkes is an art historian, curator and director of the Translocal Institute for Contemporary Art, a centre for transnational research into East European art and ecology that operates across the disciplinary boundaries of art history, contemporary art and ecological thought.
+Reuben Fowkes is an art historian, curator and co-director of the Translocal Institute for Contemporary Art, a centre for transnational research into East European art and ecology that operates across the disciplinary boundaries of art history, contemporary art and ecological thought.
 His collaborative work with Maja Fowkes has focused on the theory and aesthetics of East European art from the art production of the socialist era to contemporary artistic practices, while interests within the field of art and ecology have entailed investigation of environmental art history under socialism, visual cultures of the Anthropocene, the position of art within the environmental humanities, and the intersections of contemporary art with plants, animals, rewilding, the biosphere and beyond-human anthropology.

 Dr. Maja Fowkes